 I really want to start on all my fall cooking and baking and I’m struggling to find the motivation with Mr. Sunshine beaming into the kitchen window with a whole lot of hot air to boot.
 So, as soon as we do have a break in the heat, I’m starting on comfort food.

-Notes about the soup:
+Notes about the soup

-Okay, the cooking time stated below says 50 minutes, this will be achieved if you are roasting your vegetables while the onions are caramelising on the stove.
-It's all about multi tasking.
+- Okay, the cooking time stated below says 50 minutes, this will be achieved if you are roasting your vegetables while the onions are caramelizing on the stove.
+It’s all about multi tasking.
 My vegetables roasted perfectly at 35 minutes, so depending on your oven they make take a little less or more, so check them at 30 minutes.

-I used a whole litre of stock.
+- I used a whole liter of stock.
 But my rule of thumb when making soup is only add about 3/4 of what you think you need, then continue adding from there to see if you think you have enough.
 The reason I say this is because some people prefer thicker soups while others enjoy a bowl of a thinner soup.
 All personal tastes!
 So start with most of the stock, then you an add the remaining amount accordingly.

 Easy and delicious and goes great with home made bread of any kind.
 And if you love this, you need to try Curried Cauliflower & Roasted Carrot Soup.

 Happy soup making friends and I’ll be back with more recipes in a few days.
 Have a great weekend.